 Check your wedding insurance to find out if you can get any money back for cancellations incurred.

 Once you sorted all that out and are ready to get excited about your wedding again, explore what a different season can offer to make your day extra special.
 I'm mentioning different seasons because next year's summer looks crazy busy, so do consider autumn and winter.

 Autumn is wonderful, especially in England where we enjoy our Indian summers.
 The flowers are one of my favourites in autumn as we go from fresh vibrant colours to dry arrangements with warm yellows, burnt oranges, and browns.
 These look breathtaking and so very cool.
 There is something dreamy about the pampas grass and the rest of the dry flowers and grasses both in bridal bouquets and venue decorations.
 And the best thing is, if you still want that injection of colour, dry flowers can be dyed and look amazing.

 For bridal wear, all you need to do is get a cape or customised jean or leather jacket and you're sorted.

 Talk to your photographer about the light changes and how that will influence the photos.
 A slight schedule change might need to be considered but twilight photos have something very special about them in my opinion.

 If you booked an outdoor venue, make sure you order heaters or fire pits and good flooring (the tipi/marquee companies usually have those as extras), umbrellas, wellies, and blankets (all can be rented) for the guests.
 These are cool little touches your guests will swoon over.

-Winter weddings are rad.
+Winter weddings are wonderful.
 Like autumn, wintertime has its own magical charms.
 ‘Tis where we can have really dramatic winter sky photos - nature's most powerful backdrop.

-Let’s look forward to the new date.
+Let’s look forward to next year.
 After all, it will give us more time to plan and make it even more epic.